Las Piñas Gabaldon Hall: Architectural characteristics

 Reminiscent of the early years of the American occupation, Las Piñas Elementary School's Gabaldon Hall is one of the survivors of the city's rapid urbanisation.

 The Las Piñas Gabaldon Hall reflects a neoclassical architecture style.
 This is observable in its U-shaped configuration, the series of concrete columns in the middle section, and the use of standardized G.I roofing.
 It belongs to one of the construction systems employed in Gabaldon Schools – the reinforced concrete built-in wall system.
 It has a medium aesthetic value; and medium state of originality.

-It also features high ceilings, and windows made of capiz shells.
+It also features high ceilings, and windows with capiz-shell panes.
 The roof reflects Dutch gable roof design – similar to other types of Gabaldon schools.
 The windows are in sliding-type style, and the transom supplements ample lighting into the interior.
 The windows were made fixed and enclosed with wrought iron grill works while the transoms (including wood framing and capiz shells) were painted along with the walls of the hall.